xxmark10xx/xxmark10xx/README.md

 - 👋 Hi, I’m Mark Aguilar
-- 👀 I’m interested in Full Stack Web Developer.
+- 👀 I’m interested in Full Stack Web Development.
 - 🌱 I’m currently learning HTML, JavaScript, CSS
 - 💞️ I’m looking to collaborate on more projects about advanced robotics and Artificial Intelligence.
 - 📫 How to reach me - mark.a.aguilar99@gmail.com